fengbingchun/PyTorch_Test/src/vision/README.rst

 For an example setup, take a look at ``examples/cpp/hello_world``.

+Python linking is disabled by default when compiling TorchVision with CMake, this allows you to run models without any Python dependency.
+In some special cases where TorchVision's operators are used from Python code, you may need to link to Python.
+This can be done by passing ``-DUSE_PYTHON=on`` to CMake.

 TorchVision Operators
 ---------------------
 In order to get the torchvision operators registered with torch (eg. for the JIT), all you need to do is to ensure that you